N-R-Roy/Eshop/README.md

 # Eshop
-This is an ecommerce website.
+This is django based ecommerce website.